lqhuang/flight-rules/docker.md

 In the past, `host.docker.internal` was a host alias for the gateway IP address inside of Docker, but only worked on Docker Desktop for macOS/Windows.
 Now, `host.docker.internal` is available on Linux, too.
+However, version `20.10.0` of Docker was released in December 2020, and the subsequent versions support using the `host.docker.internal` command to connect to the host on Linux machines.

 Through this alias, you still you need to provide the following run flag

 ```sh
 docker run ... --add-host=host.docker.internal:host-gateway ...